Sibyl: Renaissance

+Sibyls featured heavily in Renaissance art.
 The best known depiction is that of Michelangelo who shows five sibyls in the frescoes of the Sistine Chapel ceiling; the Delphic Sibyl, Libyan Sibyl, Persian Sibyl, Cumaean Sibyl, and the Erythraean Sibyl.

 The library of Pope Julius II in the Vatican has images of sibyls and they are in the pavement of the Siena Cathedral.
 The Basilica of Santa Maria in Aracoeli crowning the Campidoglio, Rome, is particularly associated with the Sibyl, because a medieval tradition referred the origin of its name to an otherwise unattested altar, Ara Primogeniti Dei, said to have been raised to the "firstborn of God" by the emperor Augustus, who had been warned of his advent by the sibylline books: in the church the figures of Augustus and of the Tiburtine Sibyl are painted on either side of the arch above the high altar.
 In the nineteenth century, Rodolfo Lanciani recalled that at Christmastime the presepio included a carved and painted figure of the sibyl pointing out to Augustus the Virgin and Child, who appeared in the sky in a halo of light.
 "The two figures, carved in wood, have now [1896] disappeared; they were given away or sold thirty years ago, when a new set of images was offered to the Presepio by prince Alexander Torlonia."
 (Lanciani, 1896 ch 1) Like prophets, Renaissance sibyls forecasting the advent of Christ appear in monuments: modelled by Giacomo della Porta in the Santa Casa at Loreto, painted by Raphael in Santa Maria della Pace, by Pinturicchio in the Borgia Apartments of the Vatican, engraved by Baccio Baldini, a contemporary of Botticelli, and graffites by Matteo di Giovanni in the pavement of the Duomo of Siena.

+François Rabelais mentions: "How know we but that she may be an eleventh sibyl or a second Cassandra?" in his Gargantua and Pantagruel, iii.
+16, noted in Brewer's Dictionary of Phrase and Fable, 1897.

 Shakespeare references the sibyls in his plays, including Othello, Titus Andronicus, The Merchant of Venice, and especially Troilus and Cressida.
 In the latter, Shakespeare employed the common Renaissance comparison of Cassandra to a sibyl.

 A collection of twelve motets by Orlande de Lassus entitled Prophetiae Sibyllarum (pub.
 1600) draw inspiration from the sibyl figures of antiquity.
 The work—for four voices a cappella—consists of a prologue and twelve prophecies, each once corresponding to an individual Sibyl.
 While the text speaks of the coming of Jesus Christ, the composer reflects the mystical aura of the prophecies by using chromaticism in an extreme manner, a compositional technique that became very fashionable at the time.
 It is possible that Lassus not only viewed Michelangelo's depictions, but also drew the chromatic manière from a number of Italian composers, who experimented at the time.